 - Kitchen worktops – Have only the essentials like kettle and microwave on display.

-- Garage – have it clean and organised.
+- Garage – Have it cleaned and organised.
 People will be viewing its potential as much as the house.

-You only get one chance to make a great first impression so put in the work now and declutter your home and you will be guaranteed to sell your home quickly and achieve your asking price.
+You only get one chance to make a great first impression so put in the work now and declutter your home.
+You will be guaranteed to sell your home quickly and achieve your asking price.

 When you’re preparing to sell your home, do remember that it doesn’t have to be stressful.
 You can rent storage units of varying sizes for several weeks or months so you don’t have to worry about your precious belongings.

 If you want to know more about storage units, you can request a quote from a trusted provider like Nesta today!